What will happen if I die without a will?

 Do I have to divorce, can we just separate?+

 Yes, you can just separate.
 However, there are different legal implications when it comes to a separation and a divorce.
 Generally, a divorce will carry bigger legal weight than a separation and you may be entitled to more assets under a divorce than a separation.
+You will also get an Order in the divorce process which will give you the finality that you need to make sure your financial circumstances are dealt with properly.
 Our family law team can advise you on what exactly the legal differences are and what option will best suit your circumstances.

 Will I have to go to Court?+